GDPR zvládente v štyroch krokoch. Kde začať?

 Even though the GDPR may look complicated, there is a simple way of creating a roadmap of becoming compliant with the GDPR and avoiding future problems.
 The EU values personal rights and therefore takes handling of personal data seriously.

-Thus it also affects businesses operating outside the EU territory which, for some reason, process data of persons living in the EU.
+It therefore also applies to businesses operating outside the EU that, for some reason, process the data of people living in the EU.
+The GDPR can be divided into three main areas – security, accessibility of personal data and legal.

 This requires adding controls and, most probably, reorganisation of your data structure and storing process.